Sergey-Bogatyrev/zlatmax/README.md

 # Zlatmax

-### Multi-Page Ecommerce Website with HTML, CSS and JavaScript
+### Multi-Page Ecommerce Website with HTML, CSS and JS